trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 * Examine the Authentication Process: Ensure that the correct authentication methods are being used and that there are no mismatches in security parameters.
 * Review Packet Formats: Check for protocol violations or incorrect packet structures that may be causing the errors.
 * Check Timing: Analyze the timing of packet exchanges to identify any delays or synchronization issues.

+---

+Update Device Drivers:
+* Check for Updates: Ensure that the Bluetooth drivers and software on both the infotainment system and the paired device are up to date.

+Consult Support:
+* Manufacturer Support: If the problem persists, contact the support teams of the infotainment system or Bluetooth device manufacturers.
+Provide them with details of the issue, any error codes, and logs if available.
+Example: Analyzing Bluetooth Protocol Errors
+Suppose you capture packets with a Bluetooth sniffer and observe errors in the connection handshake phase.
+Common errors might include: